ascalingasin2022/market-sentiment-analysis/README.md

 # 📊 Market Sentiment Analysis

-This is a simple Streamlit project I created to analyze market sentiment from CSV files.
+This is a simple Streamlit project that analyze market sentiment from CSV files.
 Basically, you upload a CSV with text about stocks, tweets, or market news, and it will calculate sentiment scores, display charts, and show detailed results in a table.

 Check it out here on GitHub: [market-sentiment-analysis](https://github.com/ascalingasin2022/market-sentiment-analysis)